-NPR/Ipsos Poll: Most Americans Don't Trust Trump On North Korea
+NPR/Ipsos Poll: Half Of Americans Don't Trust Trump On North Korea

 Loading...

 The online poll was conducted Sept.
 11 to 12, before North Korea's most recent missile test.
 Ipsos surveyed 1,005 adults, including 322 Democrats, 357 Republicans and 219 independents.
+The poll has a margin of error of plus or minus 3.5 percentage points.